Follow Alice private toilet and toilet tent on Kilimanjaro

 Karanga Camp with Uhuru Peak in background at night, Kilimanjaro

-A lovely night-time Karanga Camp photo by our client Frederik Mann
+A lovely night-time Karanga Camp photo by our client Frederik

-If possible, don't drink too much liquid just before bed; have that warming hot chocolate just after dinner instead.
+If possible, don't drink too much liquid just before bed; have that warming hot chocolate straight after dinner instead.
 And we encourage you to have a last-minute toilet visit just before climbing into your sleeping bag.

 If you do need to visit the toilet during the night, be sure to take your torch (flashlight) with you to ensure you don't trip over rocks, guy ropes and the like.
+Or even better, come equipped with a pee funnel and a sealable bottle that you can use to relieve yourself inside of your tent.

 And that's it!
 We think that's all you need to know, but if you do have any further questions or concerns, please don't hesitate to drop us a line.
 We're here to help. 🤓